What is a Checking Account, and When Should You Use One?

 There’s no right or wrong way to pick a checking account — it all depends on what you’re looking for.
 Like with most financial products, your lifestyle and personality are the most important factors in determining a good fit.

 Consumers who frequently withdraw cash should find a checking account with a huge ATM network, or one that refunds out-of-network ATM fees.
 People who can’t afford a high minimum balance should choose a checking account with no minimum requirement.
-If it’s important for you to save on fees, pick a checking account without a maintenance fee or one that forgives overdraft balances.
+If it’s important for you to save on fees, pick a checking account without a maintenance fee or one that forgives overdrafts.

 Compare local and national banks to see which option has the best features for you.